 Please contact Catherine O'Connor-Brady in the school office regarding the current arrangements in place of tours for prospective parents for September 2021 admission.
 Please email on email@example.com

 In September 2021, Colville Primary will welcome current and new pupils into our nursery.
 We offer comprehensive education and child-care as well as a range of ways to fund your place (with reduced costs for those who qualify).

 - 54 full time 3 and 4-year-old children.
 All children are expected to attend the core day 8.50am-3.10pm Monday to Friday.

 - up to 6 children who turn 3 years old during the term of admission.
 These are fee paying places unless your child is entitled to the 15 free funded hours through the ‘2 Year Old’ offer.
 Each 2 year old child can attend for 15 hours per week, there are options to increase the hours of attendance if we have the capacity.

-Children are organised into small groups with a fully qualified key worker to lead their learning.
-Please note we offer before and after school care, 7.45am-6pm, to nursery pupils.
-This can be booked once your child has completed their settling in period in the nursery.
+Children are organised into small groups with a qualified key person to lead their learning.
+Please note we offer before and after school care, 7.45am-6pm, to nursery children once they are settled and can cope with the long day.

 Enrolment starts in January of each year and continues until all places are filled.
 All places are allocated by the Executive Head.
 We are able to accommodate a maximum of 60 pupils within any session.

 We use the following criteria to allocate places to 3 and 4-year-olds:

 Full-time funding options for 3 and 4-year-olds in our nursery;

 Option A. To accept the nursery place using Option A you will need to check whether you are eligible for the government funding for ‘30 hours of free childcare’.
 You can apply to HMRC for the 30 hour offer from when your child is 2 years and 36 weeks old.